jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 People buying it very high prices, then interest went up, making the property value go down (which was their biggest asset) and when you cant pay and all you have lost 50% of its value...you stay with nothing.

 To avoid such situations to happen again (in theory), there are rules that wont let you take too much credit in comparison with what you earn.
-For example:

-Max credit monthly payment < 0.35*(Net Salary + Other Net Income)
+**For example**: Max credit monthly payment < 0.35*(Net Salary + Other Net Income)

-> Imo, even with such formulas there are risk, but...what do I know about finances!
+> Imo, even with such formulas to see **how solvent you are**, there are risk, but...what do I know about finances!

 **What if** you get it right?